 Slave’s grave vandalized in UK city in apparent retaliation

 Two headstones in memory of Scipio Africanus, who lived in Bristol in the 18th century, were smashed.
-A message scrawled in chalk nearby called for the statue of Edward Colston to be put back or “things will really heat up.”
+A message scrawled in chalk nearby called for the statue of Edward Colston to be restored.

+“Now look at what you made me do … put Colstons statue back or things will really heat up,” the message read.

-The brightly-painted memorial, in a churchyard in Henbury, Bristol, is listed as a structure of historical interest to be preserved.
+The vandalized grave, a brightly-painted memorial in a churchyard in Henbury, Bristol, is listed as a structure of historical interest to be preserved.

 “This looks like a retaliation attack for the recent events involving the Colston statue,” local official Mark Weston said.